-2.2.1 Risk and capital management principles and control,
+2.2.1 Risk and capital management principles and control

-Board of Directors
+Board of Directors and Board Credit Committee

-The Board of Directors has the ultimate responsibility for limiting and monitoring the Group's risk exposure.
-The Board of Directors also has the ultimate responsibility for setting the targets for the capital ratios.
-The targets are documented in the Group's capital policy.
-Risk is measured and reported according to common principles and policies approved by the Board of Directors.
-The Board of Directors decides on policies for credit, market, liquidity and operational risk management.
+The Board of Directors has the ultimate responsibility for limiting and monitoring the Nordea Group's risk exposure as well as for setting the targets for the capital ratios.
+Risk is measured and reported according to common principles and policies approved by the Board of Directors, which also decides on policies for credit, market, liquidity and operational risk management.
 All policies are reviewed at least annually.